“Il mondo in bianco e nero” ( The world in black and white), is a personal space dedicated to my photographic notebook.

 I believe, that photography existed in my life as far as I can go back in memory.

 My father was a photographer.
 When I was a kid I held him the secondary flash sometimes when he shot portraits of celebrities in our small rooftop apartment in Warsaw.
-This is probably why I like sharp photos and good equipment.
 I was 14 when he divorced my mother and moved out.
 At that point I felt free to begin taking photos on my own.

 I grew up looking at black and white images, while watching my father expose prints under the enlarger and develop them in big tanks under green or orange lights.
-The typical look of these prints, was one produced by medium format negatives, shot with professional cameras on traditional silver halide film, and developed in D-76.
+The typical look of these prints, was one produced by medium format negatives, shot with professional cameras on traditional silver halide film .
 That rich tonality and non intrusive grain, has formed my subconscious inner image of how a photograph should look like.
 Even if I’ve dabbed with colour in my youth, it was never anything “serious”.

-Now, that film has become something of an alternative process, I like the idea of staying with something well defined, and concentrate on making it work at best, without the need to pay attention to the latest technological developments and “upgrades”, which is a permanent fixture of the digital photography realm today.
+Now, that film has become something of an alternative process, I like the idea of staying with a mature and well defined art, and concentrate on making it work at best.

-Photography is my extra lung, it allows me to breathe more freely.
+Photography is my extra lung, it allows me to breathe more freely and communicate with the world.
 It is a mental tonic, which gives me a lot of energy and satisfaction.